Originally published May 11, 2020

 Motorcycle License Requirements Vary Depending on Who is Applying

-Per the guidelines established by the Oklahoma Department of Public Safety, there are three separate sets of steps applicants must take depending on their age and their driver’s license status:
+Per the requirements established by the Oklahoma Department of Public Safety, there are three separate sets of requirements applicants must complete depending on their age and their driver’s license status:

-If you already have a valid driver’s license, you need to get a “M” endorsement added to it to legally ride a motorcycle in Oklahoma.
+If you already have a valid driver’s license, you need to get an “M” endorsement added to it to legally ride a motorcycle in Oklahoma.
 To obtain that endorsement, you must:

 - Present the required documentation at your local Department of Public Safety, which includes:

-Young motorcyclists who don’t have their driver’s licenses must complete the steps listed above, as well as present evidence that they have completed a basic rider’s course that’s approved by the Oklahoma Department of Public Safety.
-Applicants between 14 and 16 years old also must obtain learner’s permits for a 30 -day period, during which time they must follow these restrictions:
+Young motorcyclists who don’t have their driver’s licenses must complete the requirements listed above, as well as present evidence that they have completed a basic rider’s course that’s approved by the Oklahoma Department of Public Safety.
+Applicants between 14 and 16 years old also must obtain learner’s permits for a 30-day period, during which time they must follow these restrictions:

 - Permit-holders may only ride between the hours of 4:30 a.m. and 9 p.m.

-Application Steps for Motorcyclists Over 16 Years Old Without a Standard Driver’s License
+Application Requirements for Motorcyclists 16-17 Years Old Without a Standard Driver’s License

-In addition to the steps in both application processes listed above, applicants who are over 16 years old must complete the following steps to obtain motorcycle licenses:
+In addition to the requirements in both application processes listed above, applicants who are 16-17 years old must complete the following requirements to obtain motorcycle licenses:

-- If over 16 but under 18 years old, bring documentation showing enrollment or attendance requirements are met in a secondary or vocational technical school
+- Bring documentation showing enrollment or attendance requirements are met in a secondary or vocational technical school.

 We’re Here to Help Injured Motorcyclists